dell/omnia/docs/source/InstallationGuides/LocalRepo/localrepos.rst

 .. note::

     * The RoCE driver is only supported on Ubuntu clusters.
-    * The only accepted URL for the RoCE driver is from the Dell Driver website.
+    * The only accepted URL for the RoCE driver is from the `Dell support <https://www.dell.com/support/home/en-us>`_ site.

 **Custom repositories**